 Publication of the Year

 Historic car enthusiasts are never short of something to read or watch with new books and films appearing every month.
-For this award, the judges are looking for a truly outstanding book, film, TV series or DVD published or released between between 1st August 2019 to the 31st July 2020.
+For this award, the judges are looking for a truly outstanding book, film, TV series or DVD published or released between between 1st August 2019 and 31st July 2020.
 It could be an extremely well-researched biography, a fascinating look at a particular era, marque, company or aspect of automotive history.
 It could be published in or released to large numbers or be a limited edition.
 But it must stand out above all others.

 Specialist of the Year